zsteinkamp/zsteinkamp.github.io/_posts/2023-01-21-nice-backup-solution-for-pfsense-truenas.markdown

 drwxrwxr-x+  11 zs    wheel   12 Jan  7 11:30 auto-2023-01-07_21-00
 ```

 So you can just `cd` into one of those directories, and view/copy the old version of a file!
-This is how you I recover an old/working copy of the pfSense configuration file.
+This is how you would recover an old/working copy of the pfSense configuration file.

 ## Wrap Up